-310M Scott Library, York University
+310M Scott Library, York University Libraries

 Tel: +1-416-736-2100 ext.
 20072

-She peer reviews for a number of journals and is currently an editorial board member of the journal Porn Studies, as well as the Canadian Journal of Academic Librarianship.
+Her research examines the affective labour of librarians as knowledge and memory workers, from a feminist perspective.
+Her current work explores the specific archival challenges posed by two special collections: the Barbara Godard library, and an archival collection of feminist pornography.
+She also peer reviews for a number of journals and is currently an editorial board member of the journal Porn Studies, as well as the Canadian Journal of Academic Librarianship.

 She holds a Bachelor of Arts (Hons.) from Queen's University in English literature, a Masters of Arts in English Literature from York University, and a Masters of Information Studies from the University of Toronto.